TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

             ...
         }

-  * The author could request a core patch to remove a specific match from the extension scanner if it triggers too many false positives.
+  * The author could request a Core patch to remove a specific match from the extension scanner if it triggers too many false positives.
 If multiple authors experience the same false positives they are even more likely to be removed upon request.